65536william/docspring-documentation/docs/guides/template-editor/field-display-types.md

 ## Check

-You can configure the check character, color, and opacity.
+You can configure the check's character, color, and opacity.

 ![Check Options](./check-options.png)

 ## Shape

 You can configure a fill, border, or both.
-You can also configure the border width, and opacity.
+You can also change the border width and opacity.

 ![Shape Options](./shape-options.png)